top of page

 Unfortunately for that adult, Hitchcock's The Birds is based on Daphne du Maurier's novelette of the same title.
 In her novelette, the entire country of England is under siege by birds.
 Therefore, according to the original story, driving a few miles away would not have prevented the family from being pecked to death.

 The vast majority of modern horror movies are only half-stories.
-Last night I watched what I thought was an expertly acted, well-scripted film called, Emilie (2016).
-I was so impressed with the movie that while watching it I began compiling in my mind a list of all the people who I would tell about it.
+Last night, I watched what I thought was an expertly acted, well-scripted film called Emilie (2016).
+I was so impressed with the movie that I began compiling a list of all the people I would talk to about it while watching it.
 "You MUST see this movie!"
 I rehearsed the invitation in my mind over and over.
 That was until the last three seconds of the movie when the evil babysitter is shown getting away.
-At that moment I changed the movie in my mind from A+ to F-.
-Now I'm telling the world to stay away from it.
+At that moment, I changed the movie from A+ to F-.
+Now, I'm telling the world to stay away from it.
 What a shame.

 Do not confuse "non-ending" with bad ending.
 I accuse the movie Emilie of having a non-ending because the next night after the movie ends, the Emilie character could come back and continue to torment the family.
-The film does not actually show Emily dying.
-The family's issue of how to defend themselves against Emilie is not shown or resolved.
+The film does not show Emily dying.
+The family's issue of defending themselves against Emilie is not shown or resolved.
 There is no mention in the movie about what to do if another family member is bitten.

 My desperate request

 Please!
-Can anyone refer me to a website that lists all the horror movies ever made that don't have the stupid-pointless-horror-ending?
+Can anyone refer me to a website that lists all the horror movies ever made without the stupid-pointless-horror-ending?
 I beg you.
 Please email me at jeff@jjrlore.com.

 Final thoughts